 A: We accept VISA, MasterCard, and Discover using the online pledge form.
-Unfortunately, due to high processing fees and poor reporting capabilities, we do not accept American Express.
+Unfortunately, due to high processing fees and poor reporting capabilities, we do accept American Express.
 Penn covers all processing fees associated with credit card contributions to maximize your contribution.

 Q: What do I need to contribute and/or participate online?